-Go to your local courthouse and ask to file the documents.
-You’ll need to pay a fee unless you complete the "Application for Deferral of Filing Fee," which will be reviewed by the court.
-If the court agrees that the fee should be waived because you can’t afford it, you won't have to pay to file documents in your case.
+When you’re ready to file your forms, make two copies of each document.
+You’ll file the originals with the court and make preparations to have the Summons and Petition for Divorce served on your spouse.
+You’ll need to pay a filing fee unless you complete the "Application for Deferral of Filing Fee," which will be reviewed by the court.
+If the court agrees to a fee waiver because you can’t afford it, you won't have to pay to file documents in your case.

 When you give your documents to the clerk of court, they will be stamped with the date and time.
 If you're the petitioner, you will sign the petition in the presence of the clerk, who will notarize it for you at no cost.
-Serve your spouse as soon as possible after leaving.
+Serve your spouse as soon as possible after leaving the courthouse.

-If you are the petitioner, it's important to know that Arizona law gives you a maximum of 120 days to serve your documents on the respondent.
-If you don't serve the papers within 120 days, the clerk of court will dismiss your case automatically, and if you still want to get divorced, you’ll have to start over.
+If you're the petitioner, you’ll have 120 days to serve your documents on your spouse under current Arizona law.
+If you don't serve the papers on your spouse within 120 days, the clerk of court will dismiss your case automatically.
+When your case gets dismissed, if you still want to get a divorce you’ll have to start the process over.

-Different rules may apply if you are trying to serve someone who is hard to locate, in the military, or in jail.
-Check with the clerk of court for more advice in these unusual situations.
+Different rules may apply if you're trying to serve a spouse in the military, who is hard to locate, or who is in jail.
+Check with your local court clerk for more advice in these unusual situations.

 You can see a good example of a blank Affidavit of Financial Information here.

 To learn more about divorce, property division, child custody and visitation, alimony, and related issues, see our section on Divorce and Family Laws in Arizona.

 AZ Turbo Court is a website provided by the Arizona Supreme Court.
 It enables you to prepare and file your divorce case online, taking a lot of the guesswork out of the process.
 There is a fee associated with this service.
 The Arizona court system has also published a "Self-Service Guide for Divorce Cases," which provides self-represented people with extensive information about the divorce process.